jvalkeal/spring-security-pat/README.md

   --spring.profiles.active=authserver,postgres
 ```

-Go to http://apiserver:8080/user/pats, login and and create your Personal Access Tokens.
-These screenshots shows the process:
+Go to http://apiserver:8080/user/pats, login and create your Personal Access Tokens.
+These screenshots show the process:

 Generate a new token:

 ![pat1](images/pat1.png)

-You need to give a name and optionally select scopes(read and write):
+You need to give a name and optionally select scopes (read and write):

 ![pat2](images/pat2.png)

-Copy your token as it's a last time we show it to you:
+Copy your token as it's the last time we show it to you:

 ![pat3](images/pat3.png)